Vinhuit/cloudflared-tunnel/README.md

 # Cloudflared Tunnel Integration for Home Assistant

-This custom integration allows you to run Cloudflare TCP tunnels to expose local services securely over the internet.
+This custom integration allows you to run Cloudflare TCP access tunnels to expose local services securely over the internet.
+It uses the `cloudflared access tcp` command to create tunnels without requiring a permanent tunnel configuration.

 ## Features

-- Multiple tunnel support
+- Multiple TCP access tunnel support
 - Automatic download and management of the `cloudflared` binary
 - User-friendly configuration through the UI
 - Real-time tunnel status monitoring
 - Stop/Start controls for each tunnel
+- Perfect for temporary or dynamic TCP tunnels
 - HACS-compatible

 ## Installation